gromacs/gromacs/docs/doxygen/user/selections.md

 below.
 A graph represents the relations between the different parts, and a textual description of the user-visible components and other concepts follows.
-The graph also includes an overview of how the selection engine integrates into the \ref page_analysisframework.
+The graph also includes an overview of how the selection engine integrates into the \ref page_trajectoryanalysisframework.
 When using selections from the analysis framework, the parts in gray are managed by the framework.
 When using selections outside the framework, it is either possible to use only the core components (shown in the graph as a box), or to also use the selection